Colorado River Commissioner's Corner

 Post-2026 Priorities

 Commissioner Mitchell is committed to negotiating sustainable operations at Lake Powell and Lake Mead with the Basin States, federal government, and the Tribal Nations.
-To help inform Commissioner Mitchell’s work, she invites all Coloradans to provide comments at Engage CWCB.
-Often called the Post-2026 Operations , the Commissioner is seeking solutions that recognize climate change, respect the equal apportionments to the River held by the Upper and Lower Division States, include a full accounting of all depletions, and provide for reservoir operations that are based on actual hydrology and that restore and protect storage.
+Often called the Post-2026 Operations, the Commissioner is seeking solutions that recognize climate change, respect the equal apportionments to the River held by the Upper and Lower Division States, include a full accounting of all depletions, and provide for reservoir operations that are based on actual hydrology and that restore and protect storage.
 Her principles are rooted in irrefutable truths that we can all agree to:

-- Acknowledging that climate change is real.
+- Acknowledging climate variability.
 We must anticipate a drier, but also a more variable, hydrologic future.
 Upper Basin water users live on the front lines of climate change and for the last twenty plus years regularly have experienced significant cuts to their water supplies.

 - Recognizing that water users in the Lower Basin are not more important than water users in the Upper Basin.
 The Upper and Lower Basins have equal apportionments to the River in perpetuity, established by the 1922 Colorado River Compact.
 The 1922 Compact promises certainty and security of water supplies for both the Upper and Lower Basins.